-16.3.8 Carry/Borrow (C)
+4.2.3.8 Carry/Borrow (C)

-The carry/borrow flag indicates that the borrowing or carrying out of arithmetic logic unit (ALU) occurred during the last arithmetic operation.
+The carry/borrow flag indicates that the borrowing or carrying out of Arithmetic Logic Unit (ALU) occurred during the last arithmetic operation.
 During shift and rotate operations, this bit is used as a fifth bit.
-Boolean operations have no effect on the C-flag.
+Boolean operations have no affect on the C-flag.

-16.3.9 Branch (B)
+4.2.3.9 Branch (B)

 The branch flag controls the conditional program branching.
-Should the branch flag has been set by a previous instruction, a conditional branch will cause a jump.
+Should the branch flag have been set by a previous instruction, a conditional branch will cause a jump.
 This flag is affected by arithmetic, logic, shift, and rotate operations.

-16.3.10 Interrupt Enable (I)
+4.2.3.10 Interrupt Enable (I)

 The interrupt enable flag globally enables or disables the triggering of all interrupt routines with the exception of the non-maskable reset.
-After a reset or while executing the DI instruction, the interrupt enable flag is reset, thus disabling all interrupts.
-The core will not accept any further interrupt requests until the interrupt enable flag has been set again by either executing an EI or SLEEP instruction.
+After a reset or on executing the DI instruction, the interrupt enable flag is reset, thus disabling all interrupts.
+The core will not accept any further interrupt requests until the interrupt enable flag has been set again by either executing an EI, RTI or SLEEP instruction.

-16.4 ALU
+4.2.4 ALU

 The 4-bit ALU performs all the arithmetic, logical, shift and rotate operations with the top two elements of the expression stack (TOS and TOS-1) and returns the result to the TOS.
-The ALU operations affects the carry/borrow and branch flag in the condition code register (CCR).
+The ALU operations affect the carry/borrow and branch flag in the condition code register (CCR).

-16.5 I/O Bus
+4.2.5 I/O Bus

 The I/O ports and the registers of the peripheral modules are I/O mapped.
-All communication between the core and the on-chip peripherals take place via the I/O bus and the associated I/O control.
-With the microcontroller IN and OUT instructions, the I/O bus allows a direct read or write access to one of the 16 primary I/O addresses.
-More about the I/O access to the on-chip peripherals is described in the section "Peripheral Modules" on page 32.
-The I/O bus is internal and is not accessible by the customer on the final microcontroller device, but it is used as the interface for the microcontroller emulation (see section "Emulation" on page 104).
+All communication between the core and the on-chip peripherals takes place via the I/O bus and the associated I/O control.
+With the MARC4 IN and OUT instructions the I/O bus allows a direct read or write access to one of the 16 primary I/O addresses.
+More about the I/O access to the on-chip peripherals is described in the section "Peripheral Modules".
+The I/O bus is internal and is not accessible by the customer on the final microcontroller device, but it is used as the interface for the MARC4 emulation (see section "Emulation").

-16.6 Instruction Set
+4.2.6 Instruction Set

-The microcontroller instruction set is optimized for the high level programming language qFORTH.
-Many microcontroller instructions are qFORTH words.
+The MARC4 instruction set is optimized for the high level programming language qFORTH.
+Many MARC4 instructions are qFORTH words.
 This enables the compiler to generate a fast and compact program code.
-The CPU has an instruction pipeline allowing the controller to prefetch an instruction from EEPROM at the same time as the present instruction is being executed.
-The microcontroller is a zero-address machine, the instructions contain only the operation to be performed and no source or destination address fields.
+The CPU has an instruction pipeline allowing the controller to prefetch an instruction from program memory at the same time as the present instruction is being executed.
+The MARC4 is a zero address machine, the instructions containing only the operation to be performed and no source or destination address fields.
 The operations are implicitly performed on the data placed on the stack.
-There are one- and two-byte instructions which are executed within 1 to 4 machine cycles.
-A microcontroller machine cycle is made up of two system clock cycles (SYSCL).
+There are one and two byte instructions which are executed within 1 to 4 machine cycles.
+A MARC4 machine cycle is made up of two system clock cycles (SYSCL).
 Most of the instructions are only one byte long and are executed in a single machine cycle.
 For more information refer to the "MARC4 Programmer's Guide".

-16.7 Interrupt Structure
+4.2.7 Interrupt Structure